Many people would admit to believing that there is a God.

 You yourselves do not enter, nor will you let those enter who are trying to.”

-Jesus is God in human form and when people looked at Jesus and heard him speak they were witnessing an image of a God that is everywhere and invisible:
+Jesus is God in human form and when people looked at Jesus and heard him speak they were witnessing an image of a God who is everywhere and invisible:

-The Son is the image of the invisible God, the firstborn over all creation.”Colossians 1:15
+The Son (Jesus) is the image of the invisible God, the firstborn over all creation.”Colossians 1:15 NIV

 His eternal plan was for Jesus to be born to a virgin girl without the necessity of human sperm.